Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Make your own independent travel arrangements to your luxurious and centrally located hotel in Cagliari.
 For details, refer to your VBT Vacation Preparation Handbook.

-When you arrive in Cagliari, you might feel at home.
-Cagliari is a very relaxing town on the sea, an ideal place to overcome jetlag.
-Your luxurious and quiet hotel has an intimate ambiance, a manicured garden, and a bar terrace.
+Cagliari is a fascinating yet relaxing seaside city; an ideal location to recover from jetlag in your luxurious and quiet hotel with personalized service, a manicured garden, and a bar terrace.

 Explore the city at your leisure.
 Dinner is on your own tonight.

-Start your day with an included delicious breakfast at the fine Hotel Villa Fanny.
-Stretch your legs to the near marina or mediaeval city center before your first appointment.
+Start your day with an included breakfast at the Hotel Villa Fanny.
+Stretch your legs to the nearby marina or medieval city center before your Welcome Orientation.

-Meet your VBT Local host at 12:o0 p.m. for your Welcome Orientation.
+Meet your VBT Local host at 10:30 a.m. for your Welcome Orientation.

 Get to know your bicycle and ease into the rhythm of biking in Italy.
 After the meeting and fitting, board a local private shuttle to Marceddi’, where your first ride starts.
 Don’t forget to pack your swimming suit and towel for your ride.
 After dropping you off, the shuttle will continue with your luggage to your first hotel.